IELTS Scores Explained

 What is the Utility of IELTS Scores

 Owned jointly by IDP: IELTS Australia, Cambridge ESOL, and the British Council, the IELTS is an international exam of English proficiency.
 Over 6000 organizations around the world accept IELTS scores as a fair measure of your communication skills, and as a basis for admission to academic and professional programs.
-While preparing yourself for IELTS, it is also crucial that you learn about test scoring and reporting.
-Here is an article with the IELTS scores explained and their utility detailed.
+While preparing yourself for the test, it is also crucial that you learn about test scoring and reporting.
+Here is an article with the test scores explained and their utility detailed.

 IELTS being an international exam, continuing research and evaluation measures are in place to ensure the reliability and objectivity of the system.
 The scoring system, as of now, uses a 9-band scale to assess the candidates' performance.
 The system is easy to understand and implement, and is the same for both Academic and General Training versions of the test.